+90 ‭212 639 27 77 info@pollion.net

 There is a big difference between the two methods.
 One note—it is possible that one translator performs both types of work.
 Depending on the translation company you choose, you may find that these jobs are separate.
 However, it is possible to have one person who performs both types of work.

 1. Content: Transcreation is a recreation of content in another language.
-These types of projects require a linguistic copywriter who possesses a deep understanding of the target audience, their language, and culture.
-People who specialize in this process are content writers or copywriters, who use their knowledge of language to deliver the intended message of a client from one language into another but using creativity in the process.
+These types of projects require a linguistic copywriter who possesses a deep understanding of the target audience, language, and culture.
+People who specialize in this process are content writers or copywriters, who use their knowledge of language to deliver the intended message of a client from one language into another but use creativity in the process.
 The content is not translated word-for-word.
-Instead, the linguist will use words and ideas that fit the target language, while maintaining the intent of the original source material.
+Instead, the linguist will use words and ideas that fit the target language, while maintaining the intent of the source material.

 2. Scope: Translation is the process of literally translating from one language to another.
 During the translation process, the translator replaces words from one language with their corresponding words in the new language.
 Translated material remains close to the source content.
 A qualified translator often uses this method to ensure a high level of accuracy in the material.